Degamisu/Dens-Editor/README.md

 ## Installation
 To get started with the project, follow these steps:

-Clone the repository: git clone https://github.com/your-repo.git Install the required dependencies: npm install
+1. Clone the repository: git clone https://github.com/degamisu/dens-editor
-Run the project: npm start
-Make sure you have Node.js and npm installed on your system before proceeding with the installation.
+2. Open `Dens-Editor.sln`
+3. Build project
+4. Run project

+You are finished!

 ## Usage
 - Use the built-in text editor to open existing ".dens" files or create new ones.